Percy Bolingbroke St John: Marriages

 In 1841, Percy St. John's married Mary Agar Hansard, but it was illegal, because she was his aunt, being his mother's sister.
 In 1845, their son, Oliver Cromwell St. John, was born.

 According to the 1851 census, Mary was residing in England with Oliver, while Percy lived in Paris, so the marriage may have been annulled.
 Mary died on 16 February 1895, at the age of 88.

 In 1852, Percy St. John re-married, his second wife being Frances Deane, with whom he had two further children.

 Death

-St John died in a lodging-house London on 15 March 1889 and was buried alongside his father in Highgate Cemetery in north London.
+St John died in a lodging-house in London on 15 March 1889 and was buried alongside his father and his brother, Horace Stebbing Roscoe, in Highgate Cemetery in north London.

 Works

 St John began to write tales when still young, and translated about thirty of Gustave Aimard's Indian tales into English.
 His translations appeared between 1876 and 1879.
 His original works included: